isaacnmm/pestpolicy-hugo2XX/content/posts/best-cross-training-shoes-for-high-arches/index.md

 The upper of Inov-8 F-Lite 260 Knit features a knit material thats highly breathable and stretchy.
 The material provides a comfortable fit while securing the foot in place to prevent unnecessary foot movement.

 The rearfoot features a synthetic overlay wrap that inhibits in-shoe wobbling during plyometrics, weightlifting, and other intense exercises.
-The external heel cage provides lateral support making it possible to engage in [lateral workouts](https://pestpolicy.com/best-shoes-for-lateral-movement/).
-The TPU panels on the heel provide crucial stability.
+The external heel cage provides lateral support making it possible to engage in [lateral workouts](https://pestpolicy.com/best-shoes-for-lateral-movement/).The TPU panels on the heel provide crucial stability.

 The outsole of this cross-training shoe for high arches features a superior non-slip rubber that provides a sticky grip.
 The rubber outsole provides reliable traction on various surfaces.
 Hence, it eliminates the fear of slipping during box jumps.